 The ownership of real estate is evidenced by a deed, which must be filed with the court.
 Additionally, real estate mortgages generally have a due-on-sale clause when title is transferred, so if you have a mortgage, contact your lender for the required procedure to transfer the property to your living trust.
-If your state has a homestead exemption, then you should contact the County Clerk to maintain the homestead exemption, if possible.
+If your state has a homestead exemption, then contact the County Clerk to maintain the homestead exemption, if possible.

 Generally, bank and brokerage accounts can be transferred to the trust with little difficulty.
 The easiest method for bank accounts is to simply open new accounts in the name of the trust, then transfer the money to the new accounts.
 If securities are held in the street name of a broker, then simply transferring the brokerage account to the trust will also transfer the securities.
 However, if individual stocks or bonds are owned directly by you, then the broker must be contacted so that the titles can be transferred to the trust.
 Insurance policies can also be easily transferred to the trust, but there may be some benefits to transfer any life insurance policy to an irrevocable trust, since it will not be part of the estate as long as the grantor did not have any incidents of ownership of the policy within 3 years before death.

 Retirement accounts have beneficiaries that are listed in the appropriate documents, so they must be changed if the beneficiaries are changed.
 If you are married, then your spouse cannot be removed as a beneficiary without her consent in writing.
 A living trust can be the designated beneficiary of qualified retirement accounts if: